-- Abandonment – In accordance with Florida State Statute 705.19, pets that are left beyond their scheduled date of release from boarding without communication from the owner may be considered abandoned.
+By Florida State Statute 705.19, pets that are left beyond their scheduled date of release from boarding without communication from the owner may be considered abandoned.
 Park Avenue Animal Hospital will make every reasonable effort to contact the owner or authorized agent before further action is taken.
 In the event no contact can be made, a certified letter will be sent to the owner’s last known address.
 If no response is made within 10 (ten) days, the pet will be considered abandoned and will become the property of Park Avenue Animal Hospital.
 Abandonment does not release the owner from financial obligation leading up to and including care for the pet once in the legal ownership of the hospital.
-Park Avenue Animal Hospital reserves the right to evaluate abandoned pets for the purpose of adopting out.
+Park Avenue Animal Hospital reserves the right to evaluate abandoned pets to adopt.
 Animals deemed suitable for adoption may be turned over to bona fide rescue organizations or county-based Animal Services.